you-are-i/workshops/Cloud Object Storage/README.md

 ## Step 3: View the content in a browser

-In the list of object in the bucket, select the index.html to show its details.
-In the details Overview tab copy the public URL for the object.
+In the list of object in the bucket, select the "**index.html**" to show its details.
+In the Overview tab copy the "**Object Public URL**".

 ![alt text](image.png)